slowernews/hamster-system/README.md

            1-Next (next actions to be done)
-           2-Soon (actions in the queue to be done) 3-Someday & maybe (actions to be done later/someday & maybe) 4-Waiting (actions with a starting date)
-           5-Calendar (actions with a precise/deadline date)
+           2-Soon (actions in the queue to be done) 3-Someday & maybe (actions to be done later/someday & maybe) 4-Waiting (actions with a starting date to be done/get feedback) 5-Calendar (actions with a precise/deadline date to be done)

-- example:
+- screenshot example:

 ![hamster-note-screenshot](https://github.com/we-build-dreams/hamster-gtd/blob/master/examples/hamster-note_screenshot%20example.png)